 The Ameraucana is available in many colors.
 It lays green eggs and can produce more for a longer period of time compared to other breeds.
 This breed is easy to handle and can tolerate all kinds of climates very well.

-The last but not the least breed is the Orpington.
-The hens of this breed can reach up to 8 Ib in weight.
-The higher weight makes it very ideal for eggs and meat.
-It has many color variety and is very ideal for cold places.
+Another easy-to-raise chicken breed is the Orpington.
+The hens of this breed can reach up to 8 pounds in weight.
+The greater weight makes it very ideal for eggs and meat.
+Orpingtons come many color varieties, including Lavender Orpington and Buff Orpington.
+They are ideal for cold places.

-- Decide if you want to start with some chicks or adult chickens.
-The best choice for this one would depend on your preference.
+Decide if you want to start with chicks or adult chickens.
+This is your preference.
 Some of the key things you need to consider are the cost.
 Adult chickens would cost more upon purchase but you can already expect them to lay eggs as soon as you house them in the coop.

 Choose where they should live

-- Choose the best place to house your chickens – chicks need to be in a brooder first.
-The brooder must be kept indoors.
-The most ideal for the brooder is in the garage.
-The brooder can be a DIY project and can set you back up to $70 including the needed lighting.
 Ideal lighting is a 250 watt lamp that can produce enough heat for the chicks.
-Brooders help your chicks thrive in their ideal temperature which is usually set at 90 degrees F. This temperature is regulated and will be decreased slowly until the chicks are ready to be moved to the coop outside on their 6th
+Also consider heating panels which are becoming more popular than heat lambs because they are safer.
+Brooders help your chicks thrive in their ideal temperature which is usually set at 90 degrees F. This temperature is regulated and will be decreased slowly until the chicks are ready to be moved to the coop outside.

-If you are buying adult hens then you only need to expend for the coop.
-If you are comfortable working with wood then you can secure coop plans and do the construction and sourcing of materials yourself.
-However if your DIY skills in unreliable it is best to buy a ready-made coop.
+If you are buying adult hens, then you only need to expend for the chicken coop, the fencing, and overhead netting.
+If you are comfortable working with wood, then you can secure coop plans and do the construction and sourcing of materials yourself.

-Or if you are handy and you have recyclable materials in your backyard you can always draft your own coop plans and construct it from scratch.
-This is however trial and error so be sure to have some buffer time just in case you fail to construct a working coop for your chickens.
+If you are handy, and you have recyclable materials in your backyard (restoring a rural backyard), you can always draft your own coop plans and construct it from scratch.
+Be sure to have some buffer time just in case you fail to construct a working coop for your chickens.

 Choose what the chickens will eat